-The leading cause of death and injury in America is auto accidents.
-If you’ve been injured in an accident, you may be facing the long-term repercussions of an ongoing injury from neck or back pain, broken bones, or even something more catastrophic such as traumatic brain injury.
+Auto accidents are one of the leading causes of death and serious injury in the United States.
+If you’ve been seriously injured in a car accident, you may be facing the long-term repercussions of an ongoing injury from neck or back pain, broken bones, or even something more catastrophic such as traumatic brain injury.

-It’s not unusual for injuries to not fully surface until days after an accident.
+It’s not unusual for injuries to not fully surface until days after a motor vehicle accident.
 It’s important that you receive medical attention as after the wreck as possible to protect your health.
-It’s equally as important to contact an experienced Houston car wreck attorney to protect your rights to recover damages for your injury.
-The personal injury attorneys at Attorney Brian White & Associates have years of experience fighting for victims of auto crashes in Harris County and will do everything in our power to get you and your family a fair and just settlement.
+It’s equally as important to contact an experienced Houston car accident attorney to protect your rights and to help you recover damages for your injuries.
+The accident attorneys at Attorney Brian White & Associates have years of experience fighting for victims of car wrecks in Harris County and will do everything in our power to get you and your family a fair and just settlement.

-Call us now!
+Call us now for a free consultation!
 Do not let the insurance company take advantage of you!

-- If we accept your case, you pay us nothing unless we recover money for you
+- If we accept your case after evaluation, you pay us no fees unless we recover money for you!

-- Former insurance company defense attorney now working on YOUR side!
+- Get a former insurance company defense attorney now working on YOUR side!
 We know the tactics they use and we won’t let them get away with it!